 I think the correct version is that given by Signorina Dora Melegari, 12 who possessed her father's papers; and he was closely concerned with the relations between "Young Italy" and the "Real Italians".
 According to her, this Society was founded in Paris by Buonarroti, the Tuscan Gherardi, who was secretary, and the Parmesan Mussi.
-Its Lodges were called "Famiglie", a
+Its Lodges were called "Famiglie", a of A witness at the trial of Gioberti, called Girardenghi, confirms Charles Albert's view as regards Piedmont.
+He says that "Young Italy" was the least numerous sect in Turin, the "Indipendenti" and particularly the Freemasons were more

+'''

-1 Poggi, vol. ii., p.
-113. 2 Cantu, Cronistoria, vol. ii., p.
-301 Note.
-3 ibid, vol. ii., p.
-321. 4 Gualterio Documents, p.
+Poggi, vol. ii., p.
+113.

+Cantù, Cronistoria, vol. ii., p.
+301 Note. ibid, vol. ii., p.
+321. Gualterio Documents, p.
 475.

+'''